Getting married is a legal contract between two individuals who promise to love each other forever.

 However, whether you are able to make an appointment at your local courthouse on this date is dependent on availability.

-This is why planning in advance and booking ahead is important, as getting married at certain times of the year is more challenging than others.
+This is why planning in advance and booking ahead is important, as getting married at certain times of the year (see also: What’s The Cheapest Time Of Year To Get Married?)is more challenging than others.

 For instance, September is the most popular month to get married.